 Cholera is a bowel infection caused by bacteria.
 It’s usually spread through infected water or food.
-Cholera is mainly found in places where there is poor hygiene and sanitation, for example, where there is no clean water or sewers.
-This includes parts of Africa and Asia.
+Cholera is mainly found in places where there’s poor hygiene and sanitation, so where there’s no clean water or sewers.
+This includes parts of Africa, Asia and South America.
 Cholera can cause severe diarrhoea and dehydration, which can be particularly serious in babies, children and older people.

-You will need a cholera vaccination if you’re travelling to an area that has a cholera epidemic.
-An epidemic is when a large number of people are affected by an infectious disease which spreads quickly.
-You should also have the cholera vaccination if you’re a relief or disaster aid worker, or are travelling to places where you have limited access to medical care.
+You’ll need a cholera vaccination if you’re travelling to an area that has a cholera epidemic.
+An epidemic is when a large number of people are affected by an infectious disease, which often spreads quickly.
+It’s also a good idea to have the cholera vaccination if you’re a relief, or disaster aid worker, or are travelling to places where there’s limited access to medical care.

-The cholera vaccine is given as a liquid which you drink.
-Don’t eat or drink anything for one hour before or after you take the vaccine.
-Adults need to have two doses between one and six weeks apart.
-Make sure you have the second dose at least a week before you travel.
-Children between the ages of two and six need a third dose one to six weeks after the second dose.
-The vaccine is not recommended for children under two.
+The cholera vaccine comes in the form of a liquid that you drink.
+Don’t eat or drink anything for an hour before and after you take the vaccine.
+Adults need two doses between one and six weeks apart.
+Ideally, have the second dose at least a week before you travel.
+Children between two and six need a third dose one to six weeks after the second dose.
+The vaccine isn’t recommended for under twos.

-The cholera vaccine doesn't give you lifelong immunity and you will need to have a booster to keep you protected.
+You don’t get lifelong immunity from the cholera vaccine, so you’ll need to have a booster to keep up your protection.
 Adults and children over six need the booster two years after the first dose, and children aged two to six need it six months after.

 Hepatitis A is a liver disease caused by an infection with the hepatitis A virus.
-People usually become infected by having food or water that has the virus in it.
+People usually get infected through food or water that’s contaminated with sewage.
 Hepatitis A causes liver inflammation and becomes more serious the older you are when you get it.
 The virus is found all over the world, but it’s more common in parts of Africa, Asia, and Central and South America.

-You will need to have two hepatitis A injections for your body to develop full immunity to the infection.
-You should have a booster dose six to 12 months after the first.
-It’s best to have the first injection about two weeks before you travel, but it’s possible to have it the day before you leave.
-The vaccine (if the booster dose is given) can give up to 30 years of protection.
+You can have what’s called a monovalent vaccine, which is just against Hepatitis A, or a combined vaccine, which protects against hepatitis A and B. There’s also a combined vaccine that jointly protects against hepatitis A and typhoid.
+If you have a vaccine just for hepatitis A, or the hepatitis A and typhoid combination, you’ll need one single dose.
+If you have the hepatitis A and B combination, you’ll need to have two injections for your body to develop full immunity to the infection.
+You’ll have a booster dose six months to a year after the first.
+Ideally, you’ll have the first injection about two weeks before you travel, but it’s possible to have it up to the day before you leave.
+The vaccine should give you at least 25 years of protection.